“The human body is a machine which winds its own springs.”

 30-0 minutes PRE workout: A liquid or easily digested meal containing Protein = 0.25g per pound of your target body weight

 Alan Aragon discusses pre workout meal for Endurance sports and Power sports as well.
 He suggests balanced, a full meal consisting of carbs and protein, 0.2-0.25 g/lb target body weight for both.
 Protein and carbs help to replenish muscle glycogen, maintain stamina and optimize muscle recovery and growth.

 Jarett Del Bene, recommends following ideas about best pre-workout meal according to chosen time span:

 - Morning pre-workout meal may consist of few bites of oatmeal or half a banana

 Some studies include grapefruit in pre workout meal because it helps in weight loss and fat-burning.
-Its fiber content burns calories. ts low sodium and water aids in decreasing cellulite.
+Its fiber content burns calories. its low sodium and water aids in decreasing cellulite.
 Coffee is magical stuff.
-Its caffeine speeds up metabolism.
+It’s caffeine speeds up metabolism.
 A research has found that the calorie-burning benefits of caffeine can last up to three hours.

 Experts have maintained the list of ‘not -to do’ before workouts.
 Foods that are high in fat and spicy stuff should be avoided.
 They create passive behavior and can upset the stomach.
 Two to three cups of water a few hours before the workout are important to keep the body hydrated.
 And don’t forget to take a water bottle to the gym as well.